 You must first ask a proposed advisor for Minor Research Project to agree with your research theme and accept to be your advisor.
-Then submit a research title for Minor Research Project to Kyoumu by the end of February in the first year if enrolled in April (by the end of August in the first year for the SD program students) to determine your advisor for Minor Research Project/Internship.
+Then submit a research title for Minor Research Project to Kyoumu by the end of February in the first year if enrolled in April to determine your advisor for Minor Research Project/Internship.
 For students enrolled in October, the schedule is basically shifted by six months.
 A minor research project should start as soon as possible after your advisor for Minor Research Project is determined.